The Starr Curatorial Internship & the Lynn Warner Curatorial Internship (2 positions), Academic Year 2014-2015

 - Purpose: To introduce an exceptional Fine Arts major to the curatorial and administrative duties of the museum profession.

 - Duties: Work closely with the staff in implementing the exhibition and collection program.
-The Director of Academic Programs will assign specific projects based upon the needs of the museum and the particular interests of the intern.
-Training may include: research on exhibitions and collections; developing interpretive materials for exhibitions; and oversight of the Student Loan Collection Program.
+Projects will be based upon the needs of the museum and the particular interests of the intern.
+Training may include: research on exhibitions and collections; developing interpretive materials for exhibitions; cataloging; and oversight of the Student Loan Collection Program.

-- Eligibility: Upcoming Seniors (Art History, Studio, and other majors from relevant disciplines preferred) who are interested in gaining some museum experience and learning about the curatorial field.
+- Who is eligible: Upcoming Seniors (Art History, Studio, and other majors from relevant disciplines preferred) who are interested in gaining museum experience and learning about the curatorial field.

-- How to apply: Interested candidates should submit a cover letter, list of relevant courses taken to date, and résumé to Nicole Rosenberg, firstname.lastname@example.org, by 5:00 pm on April 12.
+- How to apply: Interested candidates should submit a cover letter, list of relevant courses taken to date, and résumé to Office Manager Nicole Rosenberg, firstname.lastname@example.org, by 5:00 pm on April 25.
 The cover letter should state why you seek this position and outline your professional goals.
 Please name a faculty reference.

 - Other information: Finalists will be interviewed in early May.
-Candidates will be selected based upon their skills and qualifications, and will be notified by mid-May whether they have been selected.
+Candidates will be selected based upon their skills and qualifications, and will be notified by late May whether they have been selected.

 SCRAM (Student Committee for the Rose Art Museum) is a student group that works closely with the Rose Art Museum to organize events for the Brandeis student body.